what to do in chinatown los angeles

 On our visit, we went to Yang Chow, a historic restaurant famous across all of Los Angeles.

 I got the sizzling rice soup, a big plate of orange chicken, and beef with broccoli.
 I personally loved the soup the best!
 You can even see a wall of pictures of celebrities who have been to Yang Chow.
+I sat next to a picture of Jackie Chan while eating orange chicken—iconic!

 And of course I had a fortune cookie at the end of the meal!